 Neurosteroids in Epilepsy

 Targeting leukemia through inhibition of purine salvage enzymes

 Wild bee venom peptides

 With ca. 50 million people affected worldwide, epilepsy is one of the most common diseases of the central nervous system.
-Despite the wide therapeutic arsenal currently available, up to 30 % epilepsy patients have their seizures poorly controlled.
+Despite the wide therapeutic arsenal currently available, up to 30 % of adult patients and 25 % of children have poorly controlled seizures.
 Therefore, there remains a significant unmet need for novel, more efficacious therapies.

 Endogenous steroidal compounds called neurosteroids and their synthetic derivatives (neuroactive steroids) can modulate neuronal activity through interaction with various ligand-gated ion channels, voltage-gated ion channels, or G-protein coupled receptors.

 Most of the research prioritizes allosteric modulation of γ-aminobutyric acid receptors type A (GABAARs) and N-methyl-D-aspartate receptors (NMDARs).
 Indeed, both receptors play a pivotal role in the regulation of neuronal excitability.
 Their dysfunction underlies many neuropsychiatric diseases, including seizure conditions and epilepsy syndromes.

 We have synthesized novel neuroactive steroids, which act as allosteric modulators of GABA- and NMDA-induced currents.
 Moreover, our neuroactive steroids showed potent anticonvulsant efficacy in multiple animal models of seizures, including models of pharmacoresistance (Figure 1).